The most important aspect of genetic genealogy that nobody talks about

 Figure 1 shows the importance of histogram shape.
 Both the realistic and unrealistic models result in the correct standard deviations and averages, but the shape is clearly different.
 This will lead to different ranges.
 Data from the unrealistic model show a 99% confidence interval of 40.1-59.8%, while the 99% confidence interval for the realistic model is 39.5-60.5% shared DNA.
 We have every reason to trust the realistic model over the unrealistic one.
 The range for the unrealistic model is incorrect.
 You can say with certainty that a dataset with the wrong standard deviations and averages is inaccurate, but a dataset that meets those requirements isn’t guaranteed to be accurate.

 More than Just Ranges

 After verifying that a dataset is accurate, it can be used to build very powerful tools.
-Despite the fact that I created the only relationship prediction tool from a dataset with validated means and standard deviations, I have to confess that I never saw any use in a relationship prediction tool until this past April.
-(Although I understood the great value of tools use trees and the shared cM between multiple people.)
+Despite the fact that I created a relationship prediction tool from a dataset with validated means and standard deviations, I have to confess that I never saw any use in a relationship prediction tool until this past April.
 My logic was that, if you have a cM value, shouldn’t it be easiest to just look at the average that it’s closest to and to also make sure that the value is within range?
-It was only in building a relationship predictor with more options that I realized how necessary it was.
+It was only when building a relationship predictor with more options that I realized how necessary it was.
 There’s just no way that a person could do any of the following in their head: